impredicative/irc-rss-feed-bot/README.md

 Note that per-feed deduplication is implicitly specific to its channel.
 * **`freq`**: This indicates how frequently to read the feed in hours on an average.
 Its default value is 1.
 Conservative polling is recommended.
 A value below 0.25 is changed to a minimum of 0.25.
-The actual value is varied each time by a uniformly distributed random ±5% so as to better distribute the load of multiple feeds.
+The first read is delayed by up to a uniformly distributed random 10% so as to better distribute the load of multiple feeds.
+Subsequent reads are varied by up to a uniformly distributed random ±5% for the same reason.

 * **`https`**: If `true`, links that start with `http://` are changed to start with `https://` instead.
 Its default value is `false`.
 * **`shorten`**: This indicates whether to post shortened URLs for the feed.